andrewabest/Conventional/README.md

 Not sure how to get started with Conventional?
 Check out [the sample repository](https://github.com/andrewabest/Conventional.Samples) which contains a bunch of real-world usage examples

+## Contributing

+Conventional's test suite requires a default named `.\SQLEXPRESS` instance.
+If you have another instance you would like to use for development, create a copy of `development.settings.example` in the solution root and rename to `development.settings`, and supply your own connection string.

 ## License

 Licensed under the terms of the [MS-PL](https://opensource.org/licenses/MS-PL) license